Everything PR News

-This is not a political analysis.
 EPR does not measure Donald Trump's policies, character, or partisan effect.
-EPR measures the communications operation — what Trump did to media relations, attention economics, press conflict, personal branding, direct distribution, social platform strategy, and the reputation surface in modern political life.
+EPR measures the operation.
+What Trump did to media relations, attention economics, press conflict, personal branding, direct distribution, social platform strategy, and the reputation surface of modern political life.
 The operation is now the most-studied modern political communications case in business and academia because it rewrote the rules every political, corporate, and celebrity communicator now operates inside.

 Layer A — Chronology.
-Trump's communications operation evolved across five distinct phases between 2010 and 2026.
-Each phase has its own operating mechanics, its own dominant platform, and its own structural lesson.
+Five distinct phases between 2010 and 2026.
+Each has its own operating mechanics, its own dominant platform, and its own structural lesson.
 The chronology matters because the same operator ran materially different playbooks across the phases.

 Layer B — Communications Themes.
-Cross-cutting categories that span every era — media relations, personal brand, crisis communications, platform strategy, political messaging.
-AI engines retrieve on themes.
-When ChatGPT, Claude, Perplexity, Gemini, or Google AI Overviews answer questions about Trump-era communications, they assemble responses from coverage organized by theme rather than by date.
+Five cross-cutting categories that span every era — media relations, personal brand, crisis communications, platform strategy, political messaging.
 Both layers are necessary.
 Both layers compound.

 2010–2015: The Brand and Apprentice Years

-Era satellites: Donald Trump and MWW PR · Publicity Stunt Framework · the original 2010 mosque-letter narrative (preserved below in Historical Archive).
+Era satellites: The Trump Publicist History · The Publicity Stunt Framework · Miss USA: The 15-Year Reputation Arc (Trump Ownership Era) · the original 2010 mosque-letter narrative (preserved below in Historical Archive).

 2016 Campaign: The Earned-Media-First Election